-Most car manufacturer run special discounts called ‘manufacturers discount’ if you buy before certain month end or take their own finance deal.
+Most car manufacturers run special discounts called ‘manufacturers discount’ if you buy before a certain month-end or take their own finance deal.

 Do ask for it as these are normally in the range of USD $1000.

-Even if you have cash to pay for the car, you can get the financing done from car dealer to get this 1k discount and the pay off the loan in about 30 days.
+Even if you have the cash to pay for the car, you can get the financing done from the car dealer to get this 1k discount and pay off the loan in about 30 days.